jarrodmillman/stat159/syllabus.md

 ### Format

-3 hours of class per week in two 90-minute sessions, plus two hours of labwork.
+Three hours of class per week in two 90-minute sessions, plus two hours of labwork.
 Class sessions are divided between lecture and collaborative work.
 To a large extent, the class is “flipped,” meaning that you are responsible for watching video lectures and working through online tutorial materials—outside class—as